 How was Muhammad Ali as a child?
 Did he look the way he was as a boxing champion?
 Did he have the features of his mother or his father?
 The image below gives a memory of what the famous athlete is as a baby.

 Muhammad Ali grew up in Louisville, Kentucky, with his younger brother, Rahman Ali.
 Although the age gap was two years, they were so close.
-As his playmates, the siblings were also in any Childhood mischief together.
+As his playmates, the siblings were also involved in Childhood mischief together.
 Here are the boys below.

 The boxing champion was a quiet child from birth.
 In Muhammad’s Childhood home at 3302 Grand Ave Louisville, he lived calmly with his brother.
 Apart from the usual boyish attitudes growing up, the lad was not troublesome.